madcoda/pnguncrush/README.md

 convert PNG files from iOS apps to normal PNG

-I'm not a iOS developer, but I happens to need to extract some images from an exisiting iPhone App, this is a little shell scipt that may saved your life.
+I'm not a iOS developer, but I once need to extract some images from an exisiting iPhone App, this is a little shell scipt that helps me.

 ## Usage